ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 #.
 If this is an RRMM assignment and the previous line contained a Dara component (in other words, if the Dara_flag_previous in the model covariates table above is 1):
     #.
 If the scenario is alternative scenario 2 (Isa-after-Dara) and the patient is in second line treatment (first relapse state), multiply the probabilities of all Isa-containing categories by (0.05 / the sum of the probabilities of all the Isa-containing categories).
     #.
 Otherwise, set the probabilities of all Isa-containing categories to 0.
 #.
+If this is an RRMM assignment and the previous line contained Isa, set the probabilities of all Isa-containing and Dara-containing categories to 0.
+#.
 Split the probabilities into two sets: those that contain ASCT and those that do not.
 Within each set:
     #.
 Divide the probabilities of the categories that **do not contain Isa or Dara** by the sum of those probabilities.
     #.
 Multiply the probabilities of the categories that **do not contain Isa or Dara** by (1 - the sum of the probabilities that **do contain Isa or Dara**).